JoostPeters106/Codex/README.md

 ## Web Usage

-Run the Node.js server and open the page in your browser:
+Run the Node.js server (requires Node.js 18 or later) and open the page in your browser:

 ```bash
 npm install